GAIA-UNIL/G2S/DOCUMENTATION.md

 Supported geometries are 2D and 3D only.
 2D rotation maps use one channel containing radians in the XY plane.
 3D rotation maps use four channels containing quaternion values in `(qx, qy, qz, qw)` order; invalid or near-zero node quaternions fall back to identity rotation.
 Scale maps use one channel; invalid node scale values fall back to identity scale.

 The Python example `example/python/qs_rotation_equivalence_2d.py` checks the constant-rotation sign convention by comparing `-rmi +pi/2` with clockwise and counter-clockwise rotated training images.
+The static package also includes `browser/deploy/_headers`.
+Keep this file at the deployment root when using Cloudflare Pages; it enables COOP/COEP for the threaded Wasm build.

+For Cloudflare Workers Builds, deploy the directory that contains `index.html` and `_headers`, for example `npx wrangler deploy --assets ./public/ --compatibility-date 2026-07-24` when the package is under `public/`.
+Workers Static Assets parses the `_headers` file inside that asset directory.